virtual-labs/vlabs-systems/src/hosting-engineer/new-lab-hosting-s3.md

 6. **Deployment Execution** - Deploy the lab using the tool.
 7. **Testing the Deployed Lab** – The hosted lab must be thoroughly tested by accessing its website URL to ensure proper functionality and compliance with requirements.
 8. **Verification & Approval** - Provide a comment on the GitHub issue with the hosted lab URL and request the developer to verify and approve it.
-9. **Final Linking Reques** - Once approved, send an email to IIT Delhi requesting the lab to be linked on [vlab.co.in](https://vlab.co.in).
+9. **Final Linking Request** - Once approved, send an email to IIT Delhi requesting the lab to be linked on [vlab.co.in](https://vlab.co.in).

 ### 1. Issue Creation
 - After building the experiment the developer of the lab creates an issue in the [Virtual Labs Engineer Forum Issues](https://github.com/virtual-labs/engineers-forum/issues) requesting lab hosting with all the necessary details like Lab Name, Phase, List of experiments with Name of the experiment, Github repositories link and tags, Approval mail screenshot/attachment from IIT-Delhi, Introduction, Objectives, Course Alignment, Target Audience.
 Reference this [link](https://github.com/virtual-labs/engineers-forum/issues/1096) for sample issue.